 Overnight: At hotel in Paro

 Another interesting program of our tour is hiking to Taktsang monastery.
-Taktsang monastery to Bhutan has become like an Eifel tower to Paris.
+Taktsang monastery to Bhutan has become like an Eiffel tower to Paris.
 The hike on average will take around 6 hours in total.
 Horse riding facilities are available (own expense) till view point while hiking up towards the monastery.

 History tells that, on this very cliff where the monastery stands today, Guru Rimpoche, the great Buddhist saint flew from Kurtoe Singye Dzong (located in eastern Bhutan) on a back of Tigress to subdue the demon who was opposing him from spreading Buddhism in Bhutan.
 Hence the name Taktsang, Tigers Lair or nest derived.